eishub/vacuumworld/README.md

 <img align="right" src="https://github.com/eishub/vacuumworld/wiki/vacuumworld.png"/>

 The vacuum environment is a 2-dimensional grid world, populated with fixed obstacles, dust, and vacuum cleaning robots called *VacBots*.
 The VacBots are controllable entities that can be controlled by agents.
-Their task is to move around the grid, avoiding the obstacles, and finding and cleaning the colour-ful dust.
+Their task is to move around the grid, avoiding the obstacles, and finding and cleaning the colourful dust.

 ## World Configuration